 We have learn electric field and the magnetic field individually.
 But when a charge is moving or oscillating, it can produce both of the electric field and magnetic field together.
 Then it is called an electromagnetic field.
 The electric and magnetic energy flows in electromagnetic field in the form of electromagnetic wave.
-In this article we are going to discuss the different types of electromagnetic waves in physics, their properties, examples and uses.
+In this article, we are going to explain the different types of electromagnetic waves in physics, their properties, examples and uses.

 Contents in this article:

 - Origin of electromagnetic wave

 - Types of electromagnetic waves in physics

 - Is light an electromagnetic wave?

 - Spectrum of electromagnetic wave

 - use of electromagnetic waves

 Time-varying electric field produces magnetic field.
 Similarly, varying magnetic field can produce electric field.
 If varying electric field and magnetic field exist in a place, they flow together in the form of wave in all the directions around that place.
 This wave is called the electromagnetic wave.

 The term electromagnetic arises from the terms electric field and magnetic field.
 Electromagnetic wave consists of both electric and magnetic field.
 The resultant field where the electromagnetic wave propagates is known as the electromagnetic field.